Hahajima: Birds

-Among birds, the Bonin white-eye (Apalopteron familiare), a gaudy-colored passerine, seems to occur nowhere else anymore than on Hahajima.
+Among birds, the Bonin white-eye (Apalopteron familiare), a gaudy-colored passerine, now only occurs on Hahajima.
 The extinct Bonin grosbeak (Chaunoproctus ferreorostris) is sometimes said to have occurred in the Hahajima Group (though not on Haha-jima itself), but this seems not to be true.
 Columba janthina nitens, the Bonin subspecies of the Japanese wood-pigeon, used to occur on Haha-jima.
 While it is not precisely known when it vanished from this island, the taxon apparently became completely extinct during the 1980s, but was rediscovered in 1998.
 The island has been recognised as an Important Bird Area (IBA) by BirdLife International.